 Finally, outdoor recreation is getting a boost with grants to Camp Daggett for new campout equipment, to the Baseball-Softball Fields of Boyne for a pitcher’s mound and bases for the waterfront field in Boyne City, and to Boyne Area Skate Park for the design phase.

 See below for a complete list of grants awarded.

 LIST OF RECENT GRANTS

 When you give to Community Grantmaking Funds, you are providing for current and future projects happening right here at home.
-With grant cycles each spring and fall, nonprofit partners, schools, and individual communities working in Charlevoix County have the opportunity to seek support for worthwhile places, programs, and projects.
+With grant cycles throughout the year, nonprofit partners, schools, and individual communities working in Charlevoix County have the opportunity to seek support for worthwhile places, programs, and projects.

 For a complete list of grant awards, and additional information (summaries) about each grant, click on the links below.

 In March of 2020, the novel Coronavirus, COVID-19 arrived in the U.S. and Michigan.
 The global health crisis not only caused hardship for those who became ill, but also had major economic impact, including for many Charlevoix County residents.
 The Community Foundation responded quickly by deploying Urgent Needs grants to organizations who were providing support for Charlevoix County residents who had been disproportionately impacted by the consequences of COVID-19.
 To date, grants totaling more than $240,000 have been awarded to nonprofit organizations serving Charlevoix County.
 Click here for a full list of grants.

 Urgent Needs grants continue to be available to organizations who are helping Charlevoix County residents to access food, shelter, safety, healthcare, and otherwise assist with basic and urgent needs.
 To learn more about how to apply, click here.
 To donate to the Urgent Needs fund, click here.

 For even more recent grants, keep in touch with us on our Facebook page!